basho/rfc/open/s3api/User.md

 ## Implementation

-### Existing Riak Security Users
+### Riak Users Today

 Users in Riak Security are stored in Cluster Metadata with a key of the user name specified in the Cluster Metadata prefix of `{<<"security">>, <<"users">>}`.
 The data stored in the user is a simple `proplist` containing any additional details about the user.

+### New data needed to support S3 Authentication

-This proplist can contain pretty much any keys necessary, so we should be able to store the additional data needed for an S3 User in this data structure.
+The proplist attached to the user key in cluster metadata will be used to store the additional data needed for an S3 User in this data structure.
+These additional data include:

-All manipulations of user/group/source data are done through the `riak_core_security` module.
+* Access Key ID (api_key ID)
+  * We will need to be able to look up a user by Access Key ID, which means we may need to add an additional record in metadata that contains that mapping.
+* Shared Secret

+These new items will need to be either supplied by the end-user, or generated, probably in the same way we do in riak_cs today.

+## Random questions

 * Do we need to specify the owner of the S3 bucket on the bucket type itself?
    * Yes - S3 API returns Bucket owner in several places, so we need it